Kingdom of León

-The County of Castile split off in 931, the County of Portugal separated to become the independent Kingdom of Portugal in 1139 and the eastern, inland part of León was joined to the Kingdom of Castile in 1230.
-From 1296 to 1301, the Kingdom of León was again independent and after the re-union with Castile remained a Crown until 1833, but as part of a united Spain from 1479.
-In the Royal Decree of 30 November 1833, the Kingdom of León was considered one of the Spanish regions and divided into the provinces of León, Zamora and Salamanca.
-In 1978, these three provinces of the region of León were included along with six provinces of the historic region of Old Castile to create the autonomous community of Castile and León.
-However, significant parts of the former kingdom today integrate these three provinces and the autonomous communities of Extremadura, Galicia and Asturias, in Spain, in addition to northern Portugal.
+The County of Castile split off in 931, and the County of Portugal separated to become the independent Kingdom of Portugal in 1139.
+The Kingdom of León expanded south beyond the Douro, and then beyond the Sistema Central in the 10th, 11th and 12th centuries into the so-called Extremadura Leonesa, whose southern frontier was primarily settled by military orders.
+The Kingdom of León became part of a personal union with Kingdom of Castile since the 1230s, in dispute from 1296 to 1300.
+It remained from then on and up to 1833 a constituent realm of the Crown of Castile and then the Spanish Crown.

 Background

-The city of León was founded by the Roman Seventh Legion (usually written as Legio Septima Gemina ("twin seventh legion").
+The city of León was founded by the Legio VII Gemina ("twin seventh legion") of the Roman Empire.
 It was the headquarters of that legion in the Late Roman Empire and was a centre for trade in gold, which was mined at Las Médulas nearby.
-In 540, the city was conquered by the Arian Visigothic king Liuvigild, who did not harass the already well-established Roman Catholic population.
+In 569, the city was conquered by the Arian Visigothic king Liuvigild, who did not harass the already well-established Catholic population.
 In 717, León fell again, this time to the Moors.
-However, León was one of the first cities retaken during the Christian reconquest of the Iberian peninsula, and became part of the Kingdom of Asturias in 742.
+However, León was one of the first cities retaken during the Reconquista and became part of the Kingdom of Asturias in 742.

 León was a small town during this time, but one of the few former Roman cities in the Kingdom of Asturias which still held significance (the surviving Roman walls bear the medieval walling upon them).
 During Visigothic times, the city had served as a bishopric, and incorporating the city into Asturias brought legitimacy to the Asturian monarchs who sought to lead a unified Iberian church, during a time when most of the Iberian Peninsula was governed by Muslim powers.